Peden's Cave (Auchinbay)

 Peden's Cave is at least partly artificial and is set into a craggy outcrop of red sandstone rocks overlooking the River Lugar just below the farm of Auchinbay in East Ayrshire, Scotland, close to the town of Ochiltree.
-Traditionally it is said that this cave was used as a hiding place for Covenanters, including the famous Covenanter minister Alexander Peden in the 17th century, mainly during the so-called 'Killing Times' of the 1680s.
+Traditionally it is said that this cave was used as a hiding place for Covenanters, including the famous Covenanter minister Alexander Peden in the 17th century, mainly during 'The Killing Time' of the 1680s.

 Cave and access

 Peden's Cave is located near the top of a much eroded red sandstone cliff, the cave floor being around 10 ft above the River Lugar on the south-western side of this water course, just off the old road that ran from Stair past Auchinbay Farm and over the old Slatehole Ford, later replaced by the now ruined Slatehole Bridge and its associated lodge, running into the Auchinleck Estate.
 The cave is well camouflaged from directly above.
 The well known Wallace's Cave' is located at the junction of the River Lugar and the Dippol Burn, a short distance upstream.

 The cave is not very large (6 ft high, 4 ft wide, and about 8 ft long) and the chisel marks add emphasis to its artificial origin or creation from a smaller natural cavity.
 A bench or shelf has been cut inside and six steps have been cut into the rock face leading down to it, however access is still hazardous.